 THC testing in California

-Another reason to use CBD products made with California-grown hemp flower is that the cannabis market is tightly regulated to ensure that the hemp grown there is below the legal limit in terms of its THC content.
+Another reason to use CBD products made with California-grown hemp flower is that the cannabis market is tightly regulated to ensure that the hemp is grown there is below the legal limit in terms of its THC content.

 Hemp cultivators must be registered with the state and must have their hemp crops tested for THC content.
 State regulations stipulate that samples must be collected under the watchful eye of a commissioner.
 These samples need to include all parts of the plant, including stems, stalks, flowers, leaves, seeds, and buds.
 Samples must be delivered to the testing laboratory within 24 hours of being collected.
 The testing laboratory must sign and send a chain of custody documentation to the commissioner so that there is no chance of non-compliant samples being switched with compliant samples.
 The state even specifies the type of testing method that must be used: postdecarboxylation, or a similarly reliable method.